 Technical

-• AES-256 field-level encryption of PHI at rest
+• Encryption of PHI at rest

-• TLS 1.3 encryption for all data in transit
+• Encryption of data in transit

 • Role-based access control with least privilege

-• Comprehensive audit logging of all PHI access
+• Audit logging of PHI access

 • Automatic session timeout and re-authentication